pavelkochkin1/policy-renewal-mindset/README.md

-# My research of classification policy renewal and deployment of model to app.
+# My research of policy renewal and deployment of model to app.
 [for mindset](http://mind-set.ru/)

 ## About project